-In today’s digital age, it’s quite difficult to manage teenagers.
+In today’s digital age, it isn’t easy to manage teenagers.

-They’ve got access to a lot of information and with plethora of dating apps at their disposal.
-Whom are they meeting, with whom they’re chatting and with whom they’re sharing sensitive information becomes hard for anyone to check.
+They’ve got access to a lot of information and a plethora of dating apps.
+Who they meet, with whom they’re chatting and with whom they’re sharing sensitive information becomes hard for anyone to check.

-As per reports on teen dating violence statistics, 26% of females and 15% of male have experienced dating violence before the age of 18.
+As per reports on teen dating violence statistics, 26% of females and 15% of males have experienced dating violence before the age of 18.

 Dating violence, as the name suggests, happens between two intimate partners.